-I had thought about stopping here many times on my many trips to the St. George area, but never did.
-I finally made it there on a trip I took to the St. George area with my two sisters.
-That was perfect because we all like to garden.
+I had thought about stopping here so many times on my many trips to the St. George area, but never had.
+I finally made it there on a “girls trip” with my two sisters.
+It was perfect then, as we all love to garden.
 I think it runs in our blood.
 Our grandparents had a garden that was featured on the news several times.
 Our mother is a master gardener, and so is one of the sisters I was traveling with.

 Walking through the gardens benefits my sister from Arizona the most as she lives in the same type of climate as St. George.
 While the plants featured there would not grow where I live, I still enjoyed seeing all the fun and interesting plants.
 I especially liked the bright green bark on some of the trees and they had some beautiful Birds of Paradise samples with purple leaves and pink flowers.

 Nestled at the crossroads of Red Hills Parkway and Red Cliffs Drive, the sprawling Red Hills Desert Garden spans over 5 acres, a true oasis amidst the desert landscape.
 This collaborative effort between the City of St. George and the Virgin River Program is dedicated to promoting water conservation and educating the public about the distinctive ecology of the desert.
 Since its opening to the public in 2015, the garden has rapidly gained popularity among tourists and locals.

 The Red Hills Desert Garden Showcases Desert Plants